liebharc/homr/README.md

 The homr result is obtained by processing the [homr output](figures/tabi.musicxml) and rendering it with [musescore](https://musescore.com/).

+## Limitations

+The current implementation focuses on pitch and rhtyhm information, neglecting dynamics, articulation, and other musical symbols.

 ## Technical Details

 homr employs segmentation techniques outlined in [oemer](https://github.com/BreezeWhite/oemer) to identify staff lines, clefs, bar lines, and note heads in an image.
 These components are combined to determine the position of staffs within the picture.